Neuron-Hackathon/neuron_hackathon_2022/RULES.md

 ## 1.0 Eligibility

-1.1 The Hackathon is open to all individuals over the age of 18, who are full-time or part-time students attending a post-secondary institution in Singapore, Australia, Canada or the United Kingdom.
+1.1 The Hackathon is open to all individuals over the age of 18, who are full-time or part-time students attending a post-secondary institution in Singapore, Australia, Canada, New Zealand or the United Kingdom.
 Despite the foregoing, Participants cannot be an employee, casual worker, consultant, contractor or intern of Neuron, or their immediate family.

 1.2 In order to participate in the Hackathon, all Participants must register on Neuron’s web site before 15 October 2022.
 Participants must provide any applicable personal or team information to complete registration.
 As part of this registration process, Participants will be asked to verify their enrolment at a post-secondary institution.